LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Abstract

 \section{Abstract}

 Materials discovery requires navigating vast chemical and structural spaces while satisfying multiple, often conflicting, objectives.
-We present \textbf{LL}M-guided \textbf{E}volution for \textbf{MA}terials design (\AlgName), a unified framework that couples the scientific knowledge embedded in large language models with chemistry-informed evolutionary rules and memory-based refinement.
+We present \textbf{LL}M-guided \textbf{E}volution for \textbf{MA}terials discovery (\AlgName), a unified framework that couples the scientific knowledge embedded in large language models with chemistry-informed evolutionary rules and memory-based refinement.
 At each iteration, an LLM proposes crystallographically specified candidates under explicit property constraints; a surrogate-augmented oracle estimates physicochemical properties; and a multi-objective scorer updates success/failure memories to guide subsequent generations.
-Evaluated on \textbf{14} realistic tasks spanning electronics, energy, coatings, optics, and aerospace, \AlgName discovers candidates that are chemically plausible, thermodynamically stable, and property-aligned, achieving higher hit-rates and stronger Pareto fronts than generative and LLM-only baselines.
+Evaluated on \textbf{14} realistic tasks that span electronics, energy, coatings, optics, and aerospace, \AlgName discovers candidates that are chemically plausible, thermodynamically stable, and property-aligned, achieving higher hit rates and improved Pareto front quality relative to generative and LLM-only baselines.
 Ablation studies confirm the importance of rule-guided generation, memory-based refinement, and surrogate prediction.
-By enforcing synthesizability and multi-objective trade-offs, \AlgName delivers a principled pathway to accelerate practical materials discovery. \\ Code: \url{https://github.com/scientific-discovery/LLEMA}
+By enforcing synthesizability and multi-objective trade-offs, \AlgName provides a principled approach to accelerating practical materials discovery.